apache/cordova-docs/docs/en/edge/stylesheet.md

 * Append colon to text that introduces a code snippet, image, or procedure listing.

-* Use arrow entities (&rarr;) for hierarchical menus or sequences of nested dialog boxes.
+* Use `&amp;rarr;` arrow entities (&rarr;) for hierarchical menus or sequences of nested dialog boxes.

-* Periods at end of complete-sentence bullet items.
+* Add periods at end of bullet items when they consist of complete sentences.
+No periods when bullets are sentence fragments.
+However, bullet list should be internally consistent.

 ## Miscellaneous